Ronald Barnes (carillonist): Career

 In 1951, Barnes accepted an appointment at the University of Kansas to play its carillon, teach harpsichord, and care for the university's instrument collection.
 The administration expected brief daily concerts at noon and longer evening recitals twice per week.
-Barnes' music library was small and consisted of pieces of "questionable artistic significance", but fortunately the university was largely ignorant with respect to performance standards.
+Barnes's music library was small and consisted of pieces of "questionable artistic significance", but fortunately the university was largely ignorant with respect to performance standards.
+Through this carillon, Barnes was first exposed to the sound of heavy, English-made bells, which influenced his ideas regarding the carillon's timbre.
 Barnes encouraged both Kansas faculty and students to compose for carillon.
 For example, John Pozdro, a teacher of music theory and composition, produced his first work for carillon in 1953 called Landscape.
 Roy Hamlin Johnson, a piano teacher, produced his first work, Summer Fanfares, in 1956.
 Gary White, a student and later graduate assistant, produced his first work, Toccata and Fugue, in 1962.

 Barnes moved to Washington, D.C., in 1963 to become the first carillonneur for the Washington National Cathedral.
 Workplace politics made it difficult for him to focus on writing new music.
 In 1975, a financial emergency at the cathedral led to his full-time job being abolished the following year.
 He began a self-supporting career of drawing, publishing, and selling whimsical sketches featuring fictional carillons and organs interspersed with animals and people.
 These images were highly coveted by his peers.

 In 1982, the University of California, Berkeley, contacted Barnes to solicit an opinion on who should be appointed to play their Class of 1928 Carillon and hired him when they discovered that he was available for the position.
 Barnes oversaw the carillon's enlargement and several repairs, and composed prolifically for the carillon.
 In 1982, he founded the Berkeley Carillon Institute, a music library and publishing house.

 Within the GCNA, Barnes was the editor of music publications, the organization's archivist, and an adjudicator for its annual membership examinations.
 As editor of its scholarly journal, The Bulletin, he published nine issues between 1957 and 1961.
 He was vice president for four terms (1958–1962) and was president for three terms (1962–1965).
 He hosted the GCNA's annual congress three times: at the University of Kansas in 1956, at the Washington National Cathedral in 1964, and at the University of California, Berkeley, in 1988.